CertIZDAT/russian-trusted-root-ca-analyzer/README.md

-# Russian sites that require a Russian Trusted CA to be installed
+# Research into the use of Ministry of Digital Development root certificates and self-signed SSL certificates on the Runet.

 This script allows you to analyse which sites require a Russian root certificate to work correctly.
 It also checks for the presence of some self-signed certificates issued by companies associated with Russia.
-The results of each run are stored in the `results` directory and in the SQlite3 [statistics.db](statistics.db) database at the end of the analysis. analysis.
+The results of each run are stored in the `results` directory and in the SQlite3 [statistics.db](statistics.db) database at the end of the analysis.

-note: the dataset is certainly not complete yet, pull requests are welcome.
+Note: the dataset is certainly not complete yet, pull requests are welcome.
 Especially for the dump of actual government domains.

-## Summary
+## TLDR;

+A dataset of 21697 sites was analysed.

+- Government associated sites:
+  - 1027 sites require a Russian Trusted CA.
+  - 200 sites use self-signed certificates issued in Russia.
+- Social important sites:
+  - 1 site require a Russian Trusted CA.
+  - 206 sites use self-signed certificates issued in Russia.
+- Top-100 sites in Russia:
+  - 1 site require a Russian Trusted CA.
+  - 0 sites use self-signed certificates issued in Russia.

+## About Russian Trusted CA

 Many Russian companies face severe sanctions, forcing reputable companies to avoid receiving or paying money to/from Russian companies in order to avoid investigations into sanctions bypass.